Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

 \subsubsection{Comparison to 1D model of \J18}

-Compared to the 1D model of \J18, the model spectra here show some differences aside from Ca I $\lambda\,4226$.
-H$\alpha$ is significantly stronger, while [O I] is significantly weaker.
-The ``H-zone'' spectrum in \J18 (their Figure 9) has similar line ratios between [O I], H$\alpha$, [Ca II] and Ca II NIR to what can be seen in Figure~\ref{fig:optical_spectrum} here.
-Fe I emission is significantly stronger in the 3D model in the wavelength ranges $6200$--$6700\,\angstrom$ and $7900$--$8400\,\angstrom$, but is weaker on the blue ($\leqslant5500\,\angstrom$) side.
-As the 3D model is less ionized, the emission from Fe II is also weaker, although [Fe II] $\lambda\,7155$ is still noticeable.
-The 1D model had a strong [C I] $\lambda\,8727$ line, which is still present in 3D but is less prominent, while Mg I] $\lambda\,4571$ has a similar luminosity.
-Another feature which the 1D model predicted to be appearing only in a ``pure envelope ejecta'' (a mimic for ECSNe) is O I $\lambda\,8446$, which is insignificant in the model spectra here.
+\txtred{In Figure~\ref{fig:SUMO-ExTraSS_spectral}, we compare our spectral output from s9.0 (for the same viewing angle as in Figure~\ref{fig:optical_spectrum}) to the 1D \texttt{SUMO} output of \J18.
+Compared to \J18's 1D model, a few notable differences appear.} H$\alpha$ is significantly stronger, while \txtred{Mg~I], [O~I], [Ca~II] and Ca~II are of similar strength.} The ``H-zone'' spectrum in \J18 (their Figure~9) has similar line ratios between [O~I], H$\alpha$, [Ca~II] and Ca~II NIR to what can be seen in Figure~\ref{fig:optical_spectrum} here.
+Fe~I emission is significantly stronger in the 3D model in the wavelength ranges $6200$--$6700\,\angstrom$ \txtred{(including the contamination on [O~I]'s $6364\,\angstrom$ component)} and $7900$--$8400\,\angstrom$, but is weaker on the blue ($\leqslant5500\,\angstrom$) side \txtred{-- including the blended Fe+Mg feature at $5180\,\angstrom$}.
+As the 3D model is less ionized, the emission from Fe~II is also weaker, although [Fe~II] $\lambda\,7155$ is still \txtred{matching well}.
+The 1D model had a strong [C~I] $\lambda\,8727$ line, which is still present in 3D but is \txtred{somewhat less} prominent.
+Another feature which the 1D model predicted to be appearing only in a ``pure envelope ejecta'' (a mimic for ECSNe) is O~I $\lambda\,8446$, which is insignificant in the model spectra here.
 However this line is formed by Ly$\beta$ line-overlapping pumping which is treated by \texttt{SUMO} but not by \texttt{ExTraSS}.
-As sodium is not included in the nucleosynthesis in \texttt{Prometheus}, and we made no correction towards solar abundance patterns for missing elements (which was done in the 1D model), the Na I D line is missing compared to \J18.
-The weakening of the C, O, Mg features in 3D compared to 1D can be attributed to the higher degree of mixing and stronger presence of synthesized iron in larger regions of the ejecta.
+As sodium \txtred{(Na)} is not included in the nucleosynthesis in \texttt{Prometheus}, and we made no correction towards solar abundance patterns for missing elements (which was done in the 1D model), the Na~I D line is missing compared to \J18 \txtred{-- the nearby emerging feature in \texttt{ExTraSS} is He~I $5876\,\angstrom$}. \txtred{The strengthening of the Fe~I features in 3D} compared to 1D can be attributed to the higher degree of mixing and stronger presence of synthesized iron in larger regions of the ejecta.